Los Angeles Dodgers Logo

 Los Angeles Dodgers: Brand overview

-Los Angeles Dodgers is a professional-level baseball team from the United States.
-He plays in the MLB and represents the NL Western Division.
-The team is currently located in Los Angeles, California, and the official founding date is 1889.
+The Los Angeles Dodgers are a professional baseball team from the United States.
+They compete in MLB and represent the National League West.
+The team is based in Los Angeles, California, and was officially founded in 1889.

-This franchise comes from the city of Brooklyn, New York State, where it appeared in 1883 under the name Brooklyn Robins.
-Also known as Brooklyn Dodgers.
-In 1958, the team relocated to Los Angeles.
+This franchise originated in Brooklyn, New York, and was founded in 1883 as the Brooklyn Robins.
+It is also known as the Brooklyn Dodgers.
+In 1958, the team moved to Los Angeles.

-From 1912 to 1925, the club was managed by Charles Ebbets, Ed McKeever, and Stephen McKeever.
-Over the next 25 years, it was owned by several people (Branch Rickey, Walter O’Malley, Andrew Schmitz), as well as Brooklyn Trust Company, which joined McKeever.
-Since 1950, the club has concentrated in one hand – Walter O’Malley and then passed on to Peter O’Malley.
-Then it was bought by Frank McCourt.
+From 1912 to 1925, Charles Ebbets, Ed McKeever, and Stephen McKeever managed the club.
+Over the next 25 years, it was owned by several people (Branch Rickey, Walter O’Malley, Andrew Schmitz) and the Brooklyn Trust Company, which joined McKeever.
+In 1950, the club was concentrated, on the one hand, on Walter O’Malley’s.
+Then, it went to Peter O’Malley.
+Then, Frank McCourt bought it.

 Meaning and History